 - Fit and finish is not as nice as the other options on the list

-Best Use: Budget target and home defense use.
+Best 357 revolver for budget target and home defense use.
 Plinking is also a good fit for this gun, with an affordable .38 Special load.

 A budget revolver for those who need a concealed carry weapon that can be used for other things too.
 Yes, it’s true, the Taurus fit and finish is not as good as some of the other options on the list, but at half or a third of the price, this is a serious contender for anyone needing a real concealed carry firearm that has reliable action and a strong frame.

 - This may be one of the top choices as best .357 revolver under 500 dollars

 - Fit and finish is not as fine as most other firearms on this list